 The TACTO simulator is calibrated with real-sensor data to ensure Sim-to-Real generalization.
-It generates depth map images from real-world signals, serving as our observation ($O$).
+It generates depth map images from real-world signals, serving as our observation $O$.
 We train the agent only with primitive objects -- sphere and cube -- for 300K steps.
-These primitive objects are selected as they represent a broad range of object shapes with the sphere having curvature and the cube having sharp edges, corners, and flat surfaces.
+These primitive objects are selected as they represent a broad range of object shapes, with the sphere having curvature and the cube having sharp edges, corners, and flat surfaces.
 To assess the model's performance, we evaluate it on YCB objects that were not encountered during training time.
-This evaluation demonstrates the efficacy of training with primitives which exhibit strong generalization capabilities for objects with realistic textures(Fig. S2).
-For the termination condition, each episode either spans 5000 steps(Sec.
-S\Romannum{1}-A\ref{suppFN}) or concludes once the Intersection over Union (IoU) metric exceeds 90\%, or when the sensor moves beyond the workspace boundaries.
-This strategy is adopted to optimize training time.
-In Table \ref{tab:evaluation}, we show that these termination conditions won't limit the IoU performance during the test time as our methods reached above 90\%.
+This evaluation demonstrates the efficacy of training with primitives, which exhibit strong generalization capabilities for objects with realistic textures (Fig. S2$^{\ref{suppFN}}$).
+For the termination condition, each episode either spans 5000 steps (Sec.
+S\Romannum{1}-A$^{\ref{suppFN}}$) or concludes once the Intersection over Union (IoU) metric exceeds 90\%, or when the sensor leaves the workspace boundaries.
+This strategy is adopted to reduce the training time.
+In Tab. \ref{tab:evaluation}, we show that these termination conditions do not limit the IoU performance during testing as our methods achieved over 90\%.